Cephalopod: Distribution

 There are over 800 extant species of cephalopod, although new species continue to be described.
 An estimated 11,000 extinct taxa have been described, although the soft-bodied nature of cephalopods means they are not easily fossilised.

 Cephalopods are found in all the oceans of Earth.
-None of them can tolerate fresh water, but the brief squid, Lolliguncula brevis, found in Chesapeake Bay, is a notable partial exception in that it tolerates brackish water.
+None of them can tolerate fresh water, but the brief squid, Lolliguncula brevis, found in the Chesapeake Bay, is a notable partial exception in that it tolerates brackish water.
 Cephalopods are thought to be unable to live in fresh water due to multiple biochemical constraints, and in their >400 million year existence have never ventured into fully freshwater habitats.

 Cephalopods occupy most of the depth of the ocean, from the abyssal plains to the sea surface, and have also been found in the hadal zone.
 Their diversity is greatest near the equator (~40 species retrieved in nets at 11°N by a diversity study) and decreases towards the poles (~5 species captured at 60°N).